QIDITECH/QIDI_Q1_Pro/README.md

 For convenience, QIDI provides version-specific packaged files.
 Please download the necessary compressed package file prefixed with "Q1_Pro."
 We offer several versions of the source code tailored to different needs; select the appropriate branch for download, with each branch name reflecting the corresponding version.

-## Update Content for Version 4.4.15
+## Update Content for Version 4.4.16

 **Note**: Post-update, the Klipper configuration file will be overwritten.
 The former configuration file will be renamed to printer_{datetime}.cfg as a backup, and the printer will require recalibration.

-1. Introduce an online update feature.
-2. Implement support for the QIDI Link service.
-3. Enhance the logic for canceling printing tasks.
-4. Incorporate a feature for power failure recovery.
+**1.** Fixed an issue where, under certain conditions, WLAN settings could prevent updates.

+**2.** Parameters in the gcode_macro.cfg file have been modified.

 ## Detailed update process